williamandrews2/sign-up-form/README.md

 # Sign-up Form

 This page is intended to be a sample sign-up form for an online trip planning service called Voyage Vista.
 This was a project created in The Odin Project for the project titled "Sign-up form".
+To submit a form, you must input your first and last name, an email, a 10 digit phone number, and a password that is longer than 10 characters.

 ## Agenda